jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 the test multiple times and want to include all of the results you observed, simply add a separate line for each test result you saw, in the order you saw them.

+You can stop reading here, unless you are interested in the gory details of the test results that I recorded on several Macs of mine.

 # Test results group 1